Getting Started

 : the unique profile name.
 The "default" profile is used by Blackfish when a profile isn't explicitly provided.type

 : one of "slurm" or "local".
 The profile type determines how services associated with this profile are deployed by Blackfish.
-Use "slurm" if this profile will run jobs on HPC and "local" to run jobs on your laptop (or wherever Blackfish is installed).host
+Use "slurm" if this profile will run jobs on HPC and "local" to run jobs on your laptop (or wherever Blackfish is installed).

-: the HPC server to run services on, e.g.<cluster>@<university>.edu
+: a HPC server to run services on, e.g.<cluster>@<university>.edu

 .user